SparkPost/support-docs/articles/recipient-validation/validate-an-email-list.md

 * Each line should contain a single email address, with no additional columns
 * Your file should be under the maximum size of `200MB`

-Below is an example of a valid file to upload.
+Below is an example of a valid file to upload:

 ```
 harry.potter@hogwarts.edu